 Expansion Plans

-In 1999, TGS completed an expansion of the Neuba 11 pipeline, which increased available capacity by 1.4 MMcmd (49.4 MMcmd).
+In 1999, TGS completed an expansion of the Neuba II pipeline, which increased available capacity by 1.4 MMcmd (49.4 MMcfd).
 The total investment of this expansion amounted to approximately US$32 million.
-The expansion consisted of: (i) 60 km (37.3 miles) if 30/36 inch pipes looping and (ii) an increase of compression capacity by approximately 5,000 HP.
+The expansion consisted of: (i) 60 km (37.3 miles) if 30/36-inch pipes looping and (ii) an increase of compression capacity by approximately 5,000 HP.
 The total additional capacity has been fully subscribed under firm long-term transportation agreements partially effective in 1998 and with full effect in 2001.

 In May 1999, TGS completed an open season which had started in 1998, receiving 2.4 MMcmd in net request for additional transportation services (representing a 4% increase on its current contracted transportation capacity).
 The request was primarily received from industrial customers.
 To meet their demand, TGS must invest approximately US$81 million to expand the San Martín and Neuba II pipelines.
 As of December 31, 1999, almost 75% of the total investment was completed.
 Such expansion will be fully in service in 2000 and will not require a tariff increase request to ENARGAS.